-- We encourage a cool, soft diet.
-This may include yogurt, pudding, ice cream, or Jell-O, and you should eat some type of snack 15 to 30 minutes prior to taking your pain medication.
+- We encourage a fresh, soft diet.
+This may include yogurt, pudding, ice cream, or Jell-O, and you should eat some snack 15 to 30 minutes before taking your pain medication.

 - DO NOT SMOKE or consume alcohol for seven days after your surgery.
-Smoking and alcohol intake are the main causes of dry sockets.
+Smoking and alcohol intake are the leading causes of dry sockets.

 - DO NOT drink with a straw for one week after your surgery.

-- Take medication as prescribed.
+- Take the medication as prescribed.
 The anesthesia should last two to three hours on your upper jaw and eight to twelve hours on your lower jaw.
-At the first sign of discomfort or prior thereto, eat a snake followed by your prescribed medication, acetaminophen, or ibuprofen.
-Repeat every four hours as needed for pain.

 - Keep your lips moist using Vaseline.